YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 The data set has been collected from the company figure-eight and originally shared on their ‘Data For Everyone’ website [2].
 We found the data set from Kaggle Competition [3].
 It contains 7613 tweets data with the following features:

-# Exploratory Data Analysis and Data preprocessing
+# Exploratory Data Analysis, Data preprocessing and Feature Selection:
 ![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/fig.dataset.png)

  Figure 1.
 Description of data set.